Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/5 - Advanced Layout/README.md

 In summary, this code provides a complete infrastructure for searching and displaying store items in an iOS application.
 It employs a modular design with custom cells and a central controller to coordinate the search and display of items.
 Structures and enums are used to represent crucial data and settings, and asynchronous concurrency is leveraged to improve application responsiveness during search and image loading.

 ##### AppStoreLayout

+In this lesson, I built a replica of the iOS App Store home page using a single collection view and a compositional layout with distinct sections.
+The focus of this lesson is on creating compositional layout and reinforcing my knowledge of `UICollectionViewDiffableDataSource`.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/ac8b5e34-d34b-477d-a3a9-22c653da83c8